 Jon Stewart

 Stewart started as a stand-up comedian but branched into television as host of ''Short Attention Span Theater'' for Comedy Central.
 He went on to host ''You Wrote It, You Watch It'' (1992–1993) and then ''The Jon Stewart Show'' (1993–1995), both on MTV, until ''The Jon Stewart Show'' was retooled, dropped by the network and moved to syndication.
 He has also appeared in several films, including ''Big Daddy'' (1999) and ''Death to Smoochy'' (2002).
 Stewart became host of ''The Daily Show'' in 1999, where he also was a writer and co-executive producer.
-Since he joined, ''The Daily Show'' steadily gained popularity and critical acclaim, and during his tenure won numerous Emmy Awards and was nominated for news and journalism awards.
+After he joined, ''The Daily Show'' steadily gained popularity and critical acclaim, and during his tenure won numerous Emmy Awards and was nominated for news and journalism awards.

 Stewart hosted the 78th and 80th Academy Awards.
 He is the co-author of the best-selling satirical books ''America (The Book): A Citizen's Guide to Democracy Inaction'' in 2004, and ''Earth (The Book): A Visitor's Guide to the Human Race'' in 2010.
 He executive produced ''The Colbert Report'' (2005–2014), ''The Nightly Show with Larry Wilmore'' (2015–2016), and ''The Late Show with Stephen Colbert'' (2015–present).
 In February 2024, he returned to ''The Daily Show'' for Monday episodes, as well as in the role of an executive producer.